‘Dobbo’ signs off from Six One ahead of Morning Ireland move

 The programme ended with a package of Dobson’s career highlights and he thanked his colleagues.

-RTÉ has said Dobson will continue to be a key presenter for its television coverage of special State events including the forthcoming budget.
+RTÉ has said Dobson will continue to be a key presenter for its television coverage of special State events.

 "Mixed emotions" for RTÉ Newscaster Sharon Ní Bheoláin as her colleague Bryan Dobson moves to @morningireland More: https://t.co/j554wS8fDm pic.twitter.com/tbfTrlrWhL— RTÉ News (@rtenews) October 25, 2017